Denzeduous/breezevm-portfolio/index.md

 * No importing shared libraries or other BVMAsm code (the latter is implemented, but entirely untested)

 * Does not account for endianness

+## How to Build BreezeVM
+There is a `Makefile` in the root directory of the project.

+* To update the repo, simply type `make update-breeze`, which is just `git pull` under the hood.

+* To update the `lib` (currently unused, but may be used in the future), run `make update-lib`.

+* To build the assembler, run `make assembler`.
+The assembler will then be created in the `bin` directory.

+* To build the VM, run `make vm`.
+The VM will then be created in the `bin` directory.

+* To clean up the binary directory, run `make clean`.

+## How to Use BVMAsm
+In order to assemble a BVMAsm file, one first needs to create a file titled `[name].bvmasm` with BVM assembly in it, then call the assembler (`bvmasm`) on the file(s).
+If there are any errors, it will let you know, but if there are none, a `program.bbc` file will be created.

+## How to Use BVM
+In order to interpret a `.bbc` file, you must call the VM (`bvm`) on the file.
+From there, the VM will attempt to load then de-serialize the file passed.
+If it does not find the file, or the serialization is invalid, the VM will halt and error out.
+If there are any errors during interpretation, the VM will error out and halt.

 # Other Projects I've Worked On
 | Name              | Description                                                                                                                                                                                                                                                        | Technologies                                   | GitHub                                                                         |